ThePudgyPigeon/ThePudgyPigeon/README.md

 ### Hi there 👋

-I am a new software developer learning to program through TechElevator.
+I am a full-stack developer utilizing Java, JavaScript, PostgreSQL, and Vue.js.
-- 🔭 I’m currently working on ideas for my first project!
+- 🔭 I’m currently working on two large-scale personal projects: a project keeper for crochet, and a quiz website for studying coding questions.
-- 🌱 I have some experience in JavaScript and am currently learning object oriented programming using Java.
 - 💬 Ask me about my cats!
 They are my pride and joy.
 - 📫 How to reach me: The easiest way to contact me quickly is via email - samanthalstinchcomb@gmail.com
 - 😄 Pronouns: she/her